Michi12Michi/quantum-utils/README.md

   s = 1 + $2\tau$ \
   \
   , where $\tau$ is the integrated correlation time. \
+  Consecutive data points are grouped into blocks of size b, and for each block
 - ## Density of states